Information for Students, Parents,

 Use the QR code below to access a streamlined mobile version of NSSE’s pocket guide.
 Have suggestions at your fingertips for questions you

-and your parents might ask as you tour campuses this summer to learn more what students are doing and thinking at a particular college or university.
+and your parents might ask as you tour campuses to learn more what students are doing and thinking at a particular college or university.

 >A Pocket Guide to Choosing a College: NSSE 2013 Answers from Students